 Unbelief!
 Jesus sums it all up for us, “O you of little faith”.
 It’s all about where we are placing our trust.
 Do we really believe and trust God?
-Our worry is at its root reveals areas of our hearts where we don’t truly trust and believe God.
+Worry reveals areas of our heart where we don’t truly trust and believe God.
 It’s when we have climbed up on the throne of our hearts in an attempt to control life.

 Here are a couple more questions for you to ponder:

 What do you truly treasure?
 Who or what is ruling in the kingdom of your heart?

 Do you expend as much energy and effort over your spiritual heart condition as you do worrying and being anxious about your physical/earthly condition? (whether it be provision, relationships, comfort, convenience, etc…)

 For the love of Christ controls us, because we have concluded this:that one has died for all, therefore all have died; and he died for all, that those who live might no longer live for themselves but for him who for their sake died and was raised.—2 Cor 5:14-15

 Come now, you who say, “Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit”— yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes.
 Instead you ought to say, “If the Lord wills, we will live and do this or that. —James 4:13-15